-Creative Techniques: Activity-based presentations by alumni artists on various techniques and mediums including; drawing, painting, sculpture, fabric arts, photography and others.
+Creative Techniques: Activity-based presentations on various techniques and mediums including; drawing, painting, sculpture, fabric arts, photography and others.

 Performance: (Suspended due to COVID-19.)
 Coffee and performance by alumni and local musicians, singer-songwriters, poets, and actors.

-Open Studio: Artists work individually and/or collaboratively on art projects initiated in Creative Technique sessions.
+Open Studio: Artists work individually and/or collaboratively on art projects.

 Community Projects: Clients and collaborators work with artists on projects that contribute to community capacity building.
 Examples include: wall murals, exhibitions and installations, nutrition education, Central Park Festival and others.